Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Analysis of Knowledge Base Statistics

 \subsection{Lineage Imputation Lowers Sparsity}

-A major limiting factor to the reliability of \textsc{URIEL+} language vectors is their sparsity (i.e., the proportion of missing values).
-Breaking down typological vectors (into syntax, morphological, phonological and inventory vectors), Figure \ref{fig:sparsity-before} demonstrates the sparsity in language vectors by type, before and after expanded lineage imputation.
+A significant limiting factor to the reliability of \textsc{URIEL+} language vectors is their sparsity (i.e. the proportion of missing values).
+Breaking down typological vectors (into syntax, morphological, phonological and inventory vectors), Figure \ref{fig:sparsity-before} demonstrates the sparsity in language vectors by type, before expanded lineage imputation.
 While our findings confirm that the high sparsity in typological vectors is consistent in \textsc{URIEL+} across types ($78\% - 92\%$), script vectors notably possess a sparsity of only $14\%$.
 Coupled with their strong feature coverage, their low sparsity highlights the comprehensive nature of the data provided by script vectors.
 Furthermore, comparing the overall sparsity in typological and script vectors across the resource levels of languages, we find that data sparsity is skewed, as sparsity in LRLs ($84\%$) is substantially higher than in MRLs ($56\%$) and HRLs ($51\%$).
+The relatively high sparsity even among HRLs is mainly due to the large number of features included in \textsc{URIEL+}. \textsc{URIEL+} has $800$ features, many of whose values are derived from only one of the fourteen underlying data sources.
+Consequently, numerous features are sparsely populated across languages.
+For example, several features (e.g. S\_REGULARIZED\_REFLEXIVES\_PARADIGM, S\_DEMONSTRATIVES\_FOR\_DEFINITE\_ARTICLES, and S\_LIKE\_AS\_A\_QUOTATIVE\_PARTICLE) originate from the eWAVE \citelanguageresource{ewave} database and have recorded values for only around $70$ languages out of the thousands represented in the knowledge base.

 Our expanded lineage imputation strategy provides a reliable method for filling missing entries with linguistically grounded values in languages.
-This manifests in a reduction in sparsity (see Figure \ref{fig:sparsity-after}), with sparsity in script vectors decreasing by $14\%$.
+Figure \ref{fig:sparsity-after} shows the subsequent reduction in sparsity.
+This manifests in a reduction in sparsity (see Figure \ref{fig:sparsity-after}), particularly with sparsity in script vectors decreasing by $14\%$, i.e. to a sparsity of only $12\%$.
 However, comparing reductions in sparsity by vector type and resource level, expanded lineage imputation yields greater sparsity reductions where vectors are less sparse.
 In particular, sparsity reductions are minimal in syntax vectors and for LRLs, where sparsity was highest originally.
 This highlights how its efficacy is tied to the original sparsity of vectors since expanded lineage imputation relies on knowing feature values in parent languages.